skhalsa10/Mobile-Agents/README.md

 other edges.
 The simulation still functions correctly.

 ## Versions
-The jar file can be found wher
+The jar file can be found where the readme is at the root of the project structure.

-### V1
-explain about how version 1 works
+There is really only one version.
+The version has two modes. one renders the fire as red circles.
+The other renders the circle as a flame animation.

+RED DOT mode:
+java -jar MobileAgents_mllouie_skhalsa10.jar ./config-file-path.txt

+Fire animation mode:
+java -jar MobileAgents_mllouie_skhalsa10.jar ./config-file-path.txt fire

 ## Docs